wghglory/react-fundament/readme.md

 * chapter14: **Use bootstrap 4 and remove duplicate css**.
 Native and react-addons-css-transition-group Animation.
 Use ES6 import instead of CommonJs require. **Webpack config separate dev and prod**
 * chapter15: React Data Visualization (Chart.js, just.randomcolor), load data from json, csv.
 Use **fetch** instead of axios
 * chapter16: Create todo tasks by Flux(action, dispatcher, store)
+* chapter17: Add nodejs server, but still client-side rendering.
+Use `connect-history-api-fallback` to fix client-side routing